MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/wow6432node-registry-key-present-32-bit-machine.md

 ---
-title: WOW6432Node listed in 32 bit version of Windows
+title: WOW6432Node listed in 32-bit version of Windows
 description: Fixes an issue in which a registry subkey labeled Wow6432Node is listed in system registry on x86 machines. ms.data: 09/08/2020
 author: Deland-Han